Maidsafe's safecoin crowd sale sold out in only 5 hours! Read about it here.

 Given the above, what does Maidsafe propose to do?

 Once again, Maidsafe is a company.
-The company was founded eight years ago by David Irvine, a Scottish bloke hungry for freedom.
+The company was founded eight years ago by David Irvine, a Scottish bloke hungry for internet freedom.

 Maidsafe has secured around $5 million in funding over the past few years, which it has used to develop ideas and acquire patents that will be used defensively if necessary.